MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-mdm.md

 ---
 title: Onboard Windows 10 devices using Mobile Device Management tools
-description: Use Mobile Device Management tools to deploy configuration package on devices so that they are onboarded to the service.
+description: Use Mobile Device Management tools to deploy configuration package on devices so that they're onboarded to the service.
 keywords: onboard devices using mdm, device management, onboard Microsoft Defender for Endpoint devices, mdm search.product: eADQiWindows 10XVcnh search.appverid: met150